DOCGroup/ACE_TAO/TAO/orbsvcs/ImplRepo_Service/README.txt

 When the Activator is installed using ImR_Activator -c install, it is added with a dependency on a locator service.
-If you don't wish to also install the locator on the same machine, then you must use the -c install_no_locator option instead.
+If you don't wish to also install the locator on the same machine, then you must use the -c install_no_imr option instead.

 @subsection serviceopts Service Options